Air Force Student Loan Repayment Basics

 Facing student loan repayment may be the not so exciting part of starting a career with the Air Force, or any job for that matter.
 But the good news is that the Air Force provides eligible enlistees with a student loan repayment program.

-According to the U.S. Military, the College Loan Repayment Program (CLRP) is available to all newly enlisted Air Force persons.
+College Loan Repayment Program (CLRP) is available to all newly enlisted Air Force persons.
 Interested graduates must sign up for the repayment program when signing the enlistment contract.
 The maximum repayment amount is currently $10,000 per new recruit.
 The program works as follows: after each of year active Air Force duty, the U.S. Military will pay the greater of one-third or $1,500 off the remaining student loan balance.
 For more information, interested persons are best advised to explore the education benefits discussed on the U.S. Air Force official site.

 Recruits may also be eligible for deferment or forbearance.
 For more information on these options, recruits with college debt may visit a dedicated student loan services site.